 -c check Checks whether or not the specified firmware can be updated. -c update Updates the specified firmware.
 When the system is in the multi-XSCF configuration, all XSCFs are updated at the same time. -c sync When the system is in multi-XSCF configuration, this option matches the version of each XSCF firmware.
 It is used when the FRU including XSCF is replaced. -f To update the firmware to the specified version, it is overwritten even if the same version has already been written. -h Displays the usage.
 Specifying this option with another option or operand causes an error. -m xcp Targets the entire XCP.
 Specify this option to check, register, and update the firmware. -m xscf Targets the XSCF firmware.
-Specify this option to check or update the firmware. -n Automatically responds to prompt with "n" (no).
+Specify this option to check or update the firmware. -n Automatically responds to prompt with "n" (no). -đ Prevents display of messages, including prompt, for standard output.

--d Prevents disploutput. lay of messages, including prompt, for standard -s version updating the minor version Specifies the firmware version for checking, registering, or updating the firmware. version specifies the major version an minor version in decimal.
-This can be specified using the following format. xxyy xx Major version yy Minor version -у Automatically responds to prompt with "y" (yes).
+-s version updating the firm ware version for checking, registering, or aware. version specifies the major version and decimal.
+This can be specified using the xxyy xx yy Major version Minor version -y Automatically res sponds to prompt with "y" (yes).